ydirson/gl-streaming/README.md

 own screen.

-It is expected to get extended in the future to support more graphics APIs (eg. desktop OpenGL, GLX, Vulkan).
+It is expected to get extended in the future to support more graphics APIs (eg. desktop OpenGL, GLX, Vulkan), as very few apps work with GLES2.

 The motivation for this project is to provide GPU acceleration to virtual machines, with rendering on their host, especially to be